Picric acid: Safety

-Modern safety precautions recommend storing picric acid wet, to minimize the danger of explosion.
-Dry picric acid is relatively sensitive to shock and friction, so laboratories that use it store it in bottles under a layer of water, rendering it safe.
-Glass or plastic bottles are required, as picric acid can easily form metal picrate salts that are even more sensitive and hazardous than the acid itself.
-Industrially, picric acid is especially hazardous because it is volatile and slowly sublimes even at room temperature.
-Over time, the buildup of picrates on exposed metal surfaces can constitute an explosion hazard.
+Modern safety precautions recommend storing picric acid wet, to minimise the danger of explosion.
+Glass or plastic bottles are required, as picric acid forms metal picrate salts that can be more sensitive and hazardous than the acid, and which are powerful enough to initiate detonation in the acid.
+The build up of picrates on exposed metal surfaces can constitute an explosion hazard.

-Picric acid gauze, if found in antique first aid kits, presents a safety hazard because picric acid of that vintage (60–90 years old) will have become crystallized and unstable, and may have formed metal picrates from long storage in a metal first aid case.
+Picric acid gauze, if found in antique first aid kits, presents a safety hazard because picric acid of that vintage (60–90 years old) becomes crystallised and unstable, or it may form metal picrates from long storage in a metal first aid case.

 Bomb disposal units are often called to dispose of picric acid if it has dried out.
-In the United States there was an effort to remove dried picric acid containers from high school laboratories during the 1980s.

 Munitions containing picric acid may be found in sunken warships.
-The buildup of metal picrates over time renders them shock-sensitive and extremely hazardous.
-It is recommended that shipwrecks that contain such munitions not be disturbed in any way.
+The accumulation of metal picrates over time renders them shock-sensitive and extremely hazardous.
+It is recommended that shipwrecks that contain such munitions not be disturbed.
 The hazard may subside when the shells become corroded enough to admit seawater as these materials are water-soluble.
-Currently there are various fluorescent probes to sense and detect picric acid in very minute quantities.
+There are fluorescent probes to detect picric acid in very minute quantities.